e-puck version 2

 The e-puck is a small (7 cm) differential wheeled mobile robot designed for education and is also used widely for swarm robotic research.
 It is open hardware and software.
 It includes WifFi, BT, time-of-flight sensor, and USB charging.

-e-puck is powered by a dsPIC processor and features a large number of sensors in its standard configuration (IR proximity, sound, accelerometer, camera).
+e-puck is powered by a 32 bit microcontroller and features a large number of sensors in its standard configuration.

-Because of the number of sensors and actuators, the embedded processing power and the extension possibilities, the robot covers a large spectrum of educational activities.
+The e-puck robot covers a large spectrum of educational and research demonstration activities.
 Potential educational fields are mobile robotics, real-time programming, embedded systems, signal processing, image or sound feature extraction, human-machine interaction and collective systems.